-If you want Polaroid/Instax shots, let me know in advance so I can bring an instant camera and film.
+If you want instant photos to tell, let me know in advance so I can bring an instant camera and film with me.
 I'll pay for one 20-pack of film for each hour we shoot, and we can split the prints 50-50.
-Or, you can bring your own instant film/camera, I'll shoot them for you, and you can keep them.
+Or, you can bring your own instant film/camera, I'll shoot them for you, and you can keep them all.

 Q: Will you do collabs with multiple models?

 Absolutely!
 We'll just split the content equally.
 So, if there are two models, we'd split everything three ways instead of two.
-I'm also happy to include makeup artists, stylists, set decorators, riggers, or anybody else who will make a material contribution to the final images.
+I'm also happy to include makeup artists, stylists, set decorators, riggers, or anybody else who makes a material contribution to the final images in the split.

 Q: Do I have to bring identification to the shoot?

 Yes.
-First, if you're under 18, you can't enter into a legally binding contract.
+First, if you're under 18, you can't enter into a legally binding contract in most situations.
 Second, if we're doing any images with nudity (even implied), I will need to take a copy of your government-issued photo identification and it must show that you are a legal adult on the day of the shoot.
-For explicit content, I will will also ask you to sign a statement saying that the identification you showed me is yours, that you obtained it legally, and that you have not altered it in any way.
-That last requirement comes from a Federal law called 18 USC §2257, so it's not negotiable.
+For more explicit content, I will will also ask you to sign a statement saying that the identification you showed me is yours, that you obtained it legally, and that you have not altered it in any way.
+That last requirement comes from a Federal law called 18 USC §2257, so it's just not negotiable.

 Have any questions I missed?
 Drop me a note!